Hay fever

 Hay fever can be treated with various medications:

-Sometimes desensitization, also known as hyposensitization (allergen-specific immunotherapy) can be helpful.
-It aims to reduce people’s sensitivity to allergens over the long term.
-The treatment takes about three years to complete.
+Desensitization (also known as allergen-specific immunotherapy) is a method for helping people become less sensitive to allergens in the long term.
+This treatment aims to permanently reduce sensitivity to allergens, and takes at least 3 to 5 years to complete.
 Similar to vaccines, this treatment approach involves regularly injecting people with small amounts of the allergen under the skin or placing it under the tongue.

 For more detailed information, for example about drug treatment for hay fever, visit gesundheitsinformation.de.